Sticky footer of website with $25 and buy button. Price should be to the left of the button

 A horizontal strip on the edge of a cliff with $25 on the right pulling downward

-If you can't move the price, insert text on the left to counterbalance the weight.
+Alternatively, you can insert stimuli on the left to counterbalance the weight.

 Two UI screenshots with a price on the right.
 One is correctly inserting more text on the left